Note

 Design-time compatibility

 You must be aware of how APIs in your solution are used in your customers' implementations, and how you can use these APIs without causing breaking changes.
-As part of this effort, you must pay careful attention to what is changed and rely on engineering best practices.
+As part of this effort, pay careful attention to what is changed and rely on engineering best practices.
 For examples of changes that you should avoid, see Breaking changes.

-You should try to meet a bar that resembles the bar that Microsoft sets.
+Try to meet a bar that resembles the bar that Microsoft sets.
 In that way, both you and Microsoft can help avoid creating regressions.

 - Microsoft makes an enumeration extensible.